InfoSecHackers/Ratatouille/README.md

 ![](/images/ratatouille.jpg)
 # About

-Advanced Tool For Router Packet Capture and Analysis.
+Gui Based Advanced Tool For Router Packet Capture and Analysis.

 <h5> All the tool provided here is just for education and research purpose don't misuse it in any illegal activity.<br>Author is not responsible for any misuse by you.</h5>